 The Role of an Expert Witness

 An expert witness is an individual who provides expert testimony during legal proceedings.
 The expert witness is typically hired by one or more parties, such as the plaintiff’s counsel, defendant’s counsel, insurance company, or even the court itself.
-An expert witness can also be used during mediation to provide impartial assessment and opinions on guardianship disputes
+An expert witness can also be used during mediation to provide impartial assessment and opinions on guardianship disputes.

 In their role, the expert witness is called upon to provide specialized knowledge, analysis, and opinions on a particular subject or field of expertise.
 Their responsibilities can include: